 To complement this monitoring, the Trustee receives stewardship and governance reports from LGIM on a quarterly basis.

 Within the current investment arrangements, the equity funds contain equity holdings, and therefore have voting rights attached.
-LGIM use a third party proxy voter to implement their voting policies when exercising voting rights.
-The third party proxy voter used is confirmed in the table below.
+LGIM use a third-party proxy voter, ISS, to implement their voting policies when exercising voting rights.